Audrey Totter: Television

 In 1954, Totter appeared in the pilot episode of the later 1957–58 detective series Meet McGraw (with Frank Lovejoy), and in 1955, she appeared in an episode of Science Fiction Theatre entitled "Spider, Inc." She appeared with Joseph Cotten and William Hopper in the 1957 episode "The Case of the Jealous Bomber" of NBC's anthology series The Joseph Cotten Show.
 In 1957, she was cast as Dr. Louise Kendall, in the episode "Strange Quarantine" of the NBC Western series The Californians.

 Later in 1958, Totter played boarding house owner Beth Purcell in another NBC Western series, Cimarron City.
 The episodes were supposed to rotate among star George Montgomery as the mayor, John Smith as blacksmith/deputy sheriff Lane Temple, and Totter, but when the writers failed to feature her character, she left the series.

 In 1960, she was in an episode of Alfred Hitchcock Presents, "Madame Mystery".
 From 1962 to 1963, she starred as homemaker Alice MacRoberts in the ABC situation comedy Our Man Higgins, with Stanley Holloway, Frank Maxwell, and Ricky Kelman.
 In 1964, she made a guest appearance on CBS's Perry Mason as defendant Reba Burgess in the title role of "The Case of the Reckless Rockhound".

 Totter had a continuing role from 1972 to 1976, playing Nurse Wilcox, the efficient head nurse, in the CBS television series Medical Center, with James Daly and Chad Everett.
 Her last acting role was as a nun, Sister Paul, in a 1987 episode ("Old Habits Die Hard") of CBS's Murder, She Wrote, with Angela Lansbury.

 Personal life and death

 Totter was married to Dr. Leo Fred, assistant dean of the UCLA School of Medicine, from 1953 until his death in 1995.
 The couple had one child, a daughter.

 Totter died on December 12, 2013, of a stroke, aged 95.
 After a memorial service, her body was cremated and her ashes scattered in the Pacific Ocean.

+Totter was a practicing Methodist.
+She later noted that her earliest experiences in acting began during her youth when she performed in various holiday pageants and theatrical productions hosted by her local Methodist church in Joliet, Illinois.